 “Mandatory training for department employees would strengthen this message and ensure that all employees are aware of their responsibilities and rights,” the report states.

 Other major federal agencies, such as the Pentagon, already have mandatory harassment training policies in place.
 Our NY attorneys hope that soon the State Department will follow suit.
 The State Department employs over 65,000 workers worldwide – now their Office of Civil Rights is charged with finding a way to educate and inform every employee and contractor on their employment rights.

 Sexual harassment training at your NYC workplace

-Additionally New York State and City law does not require employers to give anti-harassment training to employees.
+Additionally, New York State and City law do not require employers to give anti-harassment training to employees.

 However, our team of seasoned New York City Sexual Harassment lawyers doesn’t want you to remain in the dark about your legal rights.
 Countless reports of workplace sexual harassment go unreported simply because people don’t know how to report inappropriate behavior.
 They aren’t aware that their employer’s behavior is illegal and they may be entitled to compensation from an EEOC charge or lawsuit.
 A New York City lawyer can answer all your questions about New York City Sexual Harassment Laws.

 What you can do right now: Ask your Human Resources representative or supervisor if the company has an official anti-harassment policy and inquire what the procedures are for reporting harassment.

 Call for a free consultation with a Sexual Harassment Lawyer